The Lugger Hotel

 The Michelin Selection and What It Signals

 Michelin's hotel selection programme operates on different criteria from its restaurant stars.
 Selection signals a standard of welcome, comfort, and consistency rather than a specific price point or luxury tier.
-For a small coastal property in a remote Cornish village, appearing in the Michelin Selected Hotels 2025 list places The Lugger in a peer set that includes properties operating well above it in scale and facilities.
+For a small coastal property in a remote Cornish village, appearing in the Michelin Selected Hotels 2025 list places The Lugger in a comparable set that includes properties operating well above it in scale and facilities.
 That the programme includes it alongside grander operations reflects a recognition that the quality of the experience it delivers is comparable in intent, even when the format is radically different.

-For reference, the Michelin hotel programme in the UK spans properties from city-centre grand hotels like The Savoy in London to country-house operations such as The Newt in Somerset and estate retreats like Estelle Manor in North Leigh.
 The Lugger occupies a distinct position within that range: smaller, more place-specific, and defined primarily by its architectural relationship with the Cornish coast rather than by amenity stack.

 How It Sits in the Broader Small-Hotel Picture